Rafz9Abz9/AbzRecipe/README.md

 - Users can receive a notification notifying them that their registration was successful.
 - Users can receive an email with a link to activate their account.
 - Users can log in from the login page.
-- Users can receive a notification notifying them that their login was successful.
+- Users can receive a notification notifying them that their login and logout was successful.
 - Authorisation is required in order to update the profile page, save favorite recipes, view the saved recipes, and write a comment under the recipes.

 1. Register Page